Obituary of Ena Carleton

 If desired, memorial donations to Ronald McDonald House, Samaritan's Purse Canada, or any other children’s charity of your choice will be gratefully acknowledged.

-The family wishes to extend their extreme gratitude to Dr. Ryan Sayer and the team of healthcare professionals and support staff who attended to her needs at the Temiskaming Hospital and especially to all her caregivers who spent so much time with her over the past three years.To send flowers to the family of Ena Carleton, please visit Tribute Store
+The family wishes to extend their extreme gratitude to Dr. Ryan Sayer and the team of healthcare professionals and support staff who attended to her needs at the Temiskaming Hospital and especially to all her caregivers who spent so much time with her over the past three years.To send flowers to the family or plant a tree in memory of Ena Carleton, please visit Tribute Store